sueszli/blog/0 shower thoughts/choosing a note taking app.md

 # comparison

-## my requirements

-i want a note editor that:
+first, here are my requirements. i want a markdown editor that:

 - is popular: has a large community, well maintained, frequently updated
 - is offline first: lets you use your local files or back them up